USS Iwo Jima (LPH-2): Vietnam War

-During the first three months of 1966, Iwo Jima was at San Diego for upkeep and improvement changes.
+During the first three months of 1966, Iwo Jima was at San Diego for upkeep and upgrades.
 From April through June, extensive refresher training occupied all hands as Iwo Jima prepared for her forthcoming Western Pacific deployment.
-On 24 July, steaming with a task group, she passed the island of Iwo Jima, on board was one of the Marine groups that had landed on Iwo Jima over two decades earlier.
+On 24 July, steaming with a task group, she passed the island of Iwo Jima with one of the Marine groups that had landed on Iwo Jima over two decades earlier on board.
 After operations in the Vietnam area, she sailed for Japan.
 Iwo Jima was on the line and underway for special operations in the Mekong Delta region of South Vietnam by 30 December once again, in a Navy-ready group with a two-pronged punch.
 Early in January 1967, the commanding officer, Captain Nils W. Boe, was relieved by Captain F. X. Timmes.
 On his departure, Captain Boe said of his crew in a family-gram to mothers and wives, "I want to thank each of you for letting me borrow these magnificent young men for a little while.
 They have made me feel ten feet tall."
 On 1 July 1967, Iwo Jima was reassigned to Amphibious Squadron 3 from Amphibious Squadron 1, with which she continued to sail with the Pacific Fleet.